Skip to Content

 Stay alert to psychology

-While testing phishing, via emails or over the phone, is wise, it can also go wrong.
-If it is possible to get an employee to click on the wrong link, they can develop feelings of guilt about it.
+Although testing phishing, via e-mails or by phone, is wise, it can also go wrong.
+If an employee manages to click on the wrong link, they can develop feelings of guilt about it.
 Therefore, be aware of psychological effects and failure experiences.

-For example, a call center employee once succeeded in stealing her secret data.
-After the interview, it was not immediately told that it was an exercise, because the test was still ongoing.
+For example, a call centre employee once managed to get her secret data.
+After the conversation, they were not immediately told that it was an exercise, because the test was still ongoing.
 The testers also wanted to know whether the employee would report the incident afterwards.
-Afterwards, the employee had the feeling that something had happened that was not quite right, but she did not immediately report this.
+Afterwards, the employee had the feeling that something had happened that was not quite right, but she did not report this immediately.
 She did discuss the incident with her partner in the evening.
-She was awake that night and didn't contact the IT department until the next day.
-It ended well with her, but be aware of these kinds of effects.
-And set up the process in such a way that the chance of this is minimal.
+It kept her awake that night and didn't contact the IT department until the next day.
+It ended well for her, but be aware of these kinds of effects.
+And set up the process in such a way that the chance of this happening is minimal.

 Pay attention to the psyche of the employees!